10 Health Benefits of Basil Leaves

 Basil contains Vitamin A, Vitamin K, Iron, Manganese, Calcium, and essential oils.
 Plus, it has the goodness of antioxidants, including beta-cryptoxanthin, zeaxanthin, lutein, and beta-carotene.
 However, all these miraculous compounds happen to leave the herb during the process of drying.
 Therefore, grab fresh basil leaves whenever possible to get the most of them.

 Basil is a powerhouse of antioxidants (free-radical scavengers).
 These compounds, as the name suggests, combat free radicals found in your body.
-Free radicals are notorious atoms that cause significant damage to the cells and put you at an increased risk of many health complications, such as heart disease, cancer, diabetes, and arthritis.
+Studies have elaborated free radicals as notorious elements that cause significant damage to the cells and put you at an increased risk of many health complications, such as heart disease, cancer, diabetes, and arthritis.

-Also, basil has got flavonoids, which boost your immune system, slow down the effects of aging, and protect your cellular structure from damage.
+Also, basil has flavonoids, which boost your immune system, slow down the effects of ageing, and protect your cellular structure from damage.

 Although holy basil is quite different from sweet basil (what we use in most of our recipes), it contains phytochemicals.
 These are bioactive plant compounds that shield you from various cancers, such as skin cancer, lung cancer, oral cancer, and liver cancer.

-If you have an acne problem, the antimicrobial and anti-inflammatory properties of basil will also help you prevent it as shown in this study.
+If you have an acne problem, the antimicrobial and anti-inflammatory properties of basil and basil oil will also help you prevent it as shown in this study.

 As basil has got potent anti-inflammatory properties and essential oils.
-It has been empirically proven that oils such as citronellol, linalool, and eugenol, it helps cure a range of health conditions, including inflammatory bowel conditions, heart ailments, and rheumatoid arthritis.
+It has been empirically proven that oils such as citronellol, linalool, and eugenol help cure a range of health conditions, including inflammatory bowel conditions, heart ailments, and rheumatoid arthritis.
 Moreover, consuming basil can also help treat headaches, fever, cold and cough, flu, and sore throat.

 Basil contains adaptogen, an anti-stress substance.
-It helps deal with anxiety and depression while stimulating neurotransmitters that control energy and happiness-inducing hormones.
+Research shows it helps deal with anxiety and depression while stimulating neurotransmitters that control energy and happiness-inducing hormones.
 So, sip a hot cup of tea with holy basil and sage brewed to perfection and see the difference.

 Basil is a wonder herb for your liver, one of the most vital organs of your body.
 It detoxifies your liver and plays a crucial role in preventing fat deposition in your liver.
 Basil benefits your liver while taking care of your overall health as well.
 It removes toxins from the blood and purifies it.

 Apart from all the goodness basil possesses, its antibacterial properties are among the most noted ones.
-It helps fight a range of infections, including skin allergies, urinary infections, respiratory and abdominal infections.
+It helps fight a range of infections, including skin allergies, urinary infections, and respiratory and abdominal infections.
 This research reinforces these assertions.

 Now that you know about the benefits of basil leaves, why not peep into how you can churn out some delicious Indian recipes with this herb?
 So, put your culinary gears on and jazz up your diet with the taste of basil!